PhoenixTales/phoenix-docs/lore/cults.md

 Also the *Lore of the Gods* at least implies, that no priests may be consecrated to Beliar, as they are not mentioned.
 According to the sources there may indeed be no priests of beliar - at least not anymore at the time during which the story takes place.
 And at least not where the myrtanian regime is in control - in the colony they aren't...

-The "clergy" of Myrtana is thus divided into the priests of fire and the priests of water (which are organised in *circles*), while as a whole, as the communities of followers, they are described as the "House of Innos" and the "House of Adanos".
-Similar to what in Christianity would be described as the Roman-Catholic or Protestant or Orthodox Church etc. Just that here they were reconciled in form of the faith into the three Gods, something like an ecumenical movement of Myrtana (although less peaceful, but a brutal, a gothic one).
-Both in Gothic and the Sequel the followers of Innos are also described as the *Children of Fire*.
+The "clergy" of Myrtana is thus divided into the priests of fire and the priests of water (which in the sources were identified with the *circles*), while as a whole, as the communities of followers, they are described as the "House of Innos" and the "House of Adanos".
+Similar to what in Christianity would be described as the Roman-Catholic or Protestant or Orthodox Church etc. Just that here they were reconciled in form of the faith into the three Gods.

 The belief in the gods, while it may be in decline (and the reverence especially for Innos may be the lowest in a place like the colony), is still very popular within Myrtana and we can quote several mentionings within the game(s).